-For emailed General Plan APRs, confirmation emails will be sent within two weeks of submission.
+For emailed General Plan APRs, OPR will email a confirmation receipt within two weeks of submission.

 To HCD: A copy of the APR should also be submitted through the HCD APR online portal.
-To use the online system, email apr@hcd.ca.gov and request login information for your jurisdiction.
-It can also be submitted electronically as an attachment in an MS Office application or PDF to apr@hcd.ca.gov.
+To access the online system, email apr@hcd.ca.gov and request login information for your jurisdiction.
+An APR can also be emailed as an attachment in an MS Office application or PDF to apr@hcd.ca.gov.